AntheSevenants/ElasticNetPhd/Processing verb clusters/content.md

 ### Conclusions and future work

 $reader wide$
-"no other major categories of verbs in the data with different order preferences"
+"the fact that the distribution of the proportions had a single peak after removing the particle verb factor, also indicates that there are ==**no other major categories of verbs in the data with different order preferences**=="

-- $result means: probably no other influences -- $todo herbekijken
 $/reader wide$

 stronger associations with G order (~= De Sutter 2005)